ejabx/leetcode-lab/README.md

 deno task notebook (or notebook:override)
 ```

-# Cheatsheet
+# Cheatsheets

-If you only have [one day](./coursework/1day-cheatsheet.md) to study.
+- If you only have [one day](./coursework/1day-cheatsheet.md) to study.

-# Complete Study List
+- If you have some time (2-3 weeks) you have to maximize your ROI with the [full cheatsheet](./coursework/full-cheatsheet.md).

-If you have some time (2-3 weeks) you have to maximize your ROI with the [full cheatsheet](./coursework/full-cheatsheet.md).
+- [Common algorithm templates](./coursework/algo-template-cheetsheet.md).
+Everything from DFS to Postfix and Suffix Products.

 # Trivia